innerbot/ghp3/readme.md

 Run `composer install` to download the project dependencies.

-When this process completes, you
+When this process completes, you'll need to create a .env file at the top-level of your project.
+This file provides configuration details to the Lumen application.
+We've included an example .env file for you in the project root folder: `.env.example`.